Hoyg/Labs-Refresh/azurefunctions/readme.md

 In this exercise, you will look at the build definition to get an insight of how the code is built as part of the the CI pipeline.

-1. Click the **Build and release** hub in VSTS portal, select the build definition *AzureFunctions_CI* and click the ellipsis `...` button and click **Edit** option in the menu to view the tasks within the build definition.
+1. Click the **Pipelines** hub in VSTS portal and notice that **Builds** menu is the default selected option.
+Since there is only one build definition - *AzureFunctions_CI*, click **Edit** option in the menu to view the tasks within the build definition.

     ![build definition](images/builddefinition.png)